leondreamed/lionconfig/readme.md

 packages/scripts/src/hooks
 ```

-In the hooks folder, add a JavaScript/TypeScript file for each hook you want to register.
+In the `hooks` folder you just created, add a JavaScript/TypeScript file for each hook you want to register.
 For example, to create a pre-push hook, create a file named `pre-push.ts`:

 ```typescript
 // pre-push.ts